baraline/convst/README.md

 # This package is moving to the aeon-toolkit.
 Starting from v0.3.0, this package will not be updated, bugfixes will still be included if issues are raised.
-You can already find an updated version of RDST in the Aeon package at https://github.com/aeon-toolkit/ .
+You can already find RDST in the Aeon package at https://github.com/aeon-toolkit/ .
 Further improvements are planned for further speeding up RDST, these improvement will only be implemented in aeon.
 All the functionnalities of this package will be ported into Aeon when I got some time, for now, only the transformer for univariate and multivariate series of even length have been implemented.

 # Readme